usememos/dotcom/content/docs/install/self-hosting.md

    docker pull ghcr.io/usememos/memos:latest
    ```

-4. Finally, initiate memos by following the steps outlined in the [Docker Run](#docker-run) section.
-Your upgraded memos instance will now be up and running with the latest enhancements and features.
+4. Finally, initiate Memos by following the steps outlined in the [Docker Run](#docker-run) section.
+Your upgraded Memos instance will now be up and running with the latest enhancements and features.